Pub & Club Guide

 53 Tindal Street

-This is a traditional 19th century pub; the left bar has an 80 inch screen for sport, the right bar has the juke box.
-Upstairs for functions, pool table and Sunday evening music; comfy sofas in the covered garden/smoking area.
-Superb Tandoori menu served 6-10.15 Mon-Thu; 6-11.15 Fri-Sat; 1-10.45 Sunday.
-Regular beer festivals feature 16 ales and two ciders.
-Live music featuring local talent upstairs every Sunday evening.
+This is another of Birmingham's hidden gems.
+The left bar has an 80 inch screen for sport, the right bar has the juke box.
+Upstairs for functions, comfy sofas in the covered garden/newly extended main garden.
+Superb Tandoori menu served each evening & all day Sunday.

 - Patrick Kavanagh